Representing the deformation $\infty$-groupoid: Properties and comparison

 \section{Properties and comparison}

-The main theorem (\ref{thm:mainThm}) shows that the simplicial set $\MC(\g\otimes C_\bullet)$ is a new model for the DHG $\infty$-groupoid.
+Theorem \ref{thm:mainThm} shows that the simplicial set $\MC(\g\otimes C_\bullet)$ is a new model for the Deligne--Hinich $\infty$-groupoid.
 This section is dedicated to the study of some properties of this object.
 We start by showing that it is a Kan complex, then we give some conditions on the differential forms representing its simplices.
-We show how we can use it to rectify cells of the DHG $\infty$-groupoid, which provides an alternative, simpler proof of \cite{dolgushev15}.
+We show how we can use it to rectify cells of the Deligne--Hinich $\infty$-groupoid, which provides an alternative, simpler proof of \cite[Lemma B.2]{dolgushev15}.
 Finally we compare it with Getzler's functor $\gamma_\bullet$, proving that our model is contained in Getzler's.
-We conjecture that the inclusion is strict in general.
+Independent results by Bandiera \cite{bandiera}, \cite{bandiera17} imply that the two models are actually isomorphic.